anniequasar/session-summaries/README.md

 <br>
 Brad Cuthbert and Pepper Studio in the T.C.
 Beirne building in 2020
 <br>
-Kai Willadsen, Jake Owen and the team at Superloop in 2020 **
+Kai Willadsen, Jake Owen and Superloop for Meetup sponsorship in 2020-2021 **
 <br>